colin-mccarthy/Ansible-Playbooks-for-Junos/README.md

 # set system services netconf ssh

 Also I recommend you upgrade to Ansible 2.3 to resolve any issues or bugs you might run into.

+Best Practices:

+Always name your playbooks with a .yml at the end.
+This is required if you ever want to use your playbooks with Ansible Tower.
+(So you might as well start off with a naming convention that is "scalable" to use with Tower.)